 Conducting a sensitivity analysis of alternative assumptions for both these factors is a good idea.
 Forward-looking estimates take into account future streams of taxes and government benefits, while dynamic estimates add assumptions about the economy-wide adjustments implied by those streams of government taxes and benefits (for example, fiscal adjustments, interest rates, and economic growth rates).
 Although assumptions about the future stream of benefits and taxes are uncertain, simulations can be made with credible alternative assumptions about the main things that are likely to matter in the future.

-Using methodology and estimates published in 2000, the net present value over the long term of admitting an immigrant to the US was US$80,000 in 1996, obviously quite a positive effect .
+Using methodology and estimates published in 2000, the net present value over the long term of admitting an immigrant to the US was $80,000 in 1996, obviously quite a positive effect .
 The descendants of immigrants, who are much better off than their immigrant forebears, contribute a great deal to this number being positive.
-But even over the long term, however, this number is positive at the federal government level (+US$105,000) but negative at the state and local level (–US$25,000).
+But even over the long term, however, this number is positive at the federal government level (+$105,000) but negative at the state and local level (−$25,000).

 These long-term fiscal calculations also vary by immigrant attributes such as age and education.
-To illustrate, using the most comprehensive estimates of the forward-looking and dynamic taxpayer effects to date in the US, there is a long-term taxpayer benefit of US$198,000 for immigrants with more than a high school education, whereas there is a long-term taxpayer loss of –US$13,000 for immigrants with less than a high school education .
+To illustrate, using the most comprehensive estimates of the forward-looking and dynamic taxpayer effects to date in the US, a 1997 study revealed a long-term taxpayer benefit of $198,000 for immigrants with more than a high school education, whereas there is a long-term taxpayer loss of -$13,000 for immigrants with less than a high school education .

 Fiscal impact computations tend to identify as favorable the admission of younger, working-age adults and better-educated immigrants, and these computations are therefore far less neutral in terms of differences between expenditures and tax revenues than estimates of economic benefits from immigration based on labor market effects alone.
 Even when the forward-looking dynamic taxpayer effect framework is used, taxpayer effects are by no means immediately positive, although they do become more positive with time.
 This probably plays a large role in the political debate on immigration, as political horizons give too much weight to the short term.

-A dramatic instance of diversity by immigrant type in Europe is provided in a 2004 study for Denmark that estimated an immigrant tax burden of €7,500 across all immigrant generations and types compared with an immigrant benefit of €7,500 if the immigrants are from other Western countries .
+A dramatic instance of how much immigrant type, generation, and origin matter in Europe is provided in a 2004 study for Denmark that estimated an immigrant tax burden of €7,500 across all immigrant generations and types (including refugees) compared with an immigrant benefit of €7,500 if the immigrants are from other Western countries .
 Low employment rates among immigrants from non-Western countries appear to be the primary cause.

 One of the best forward-looking studies in Europe is from Sweden .
 Sweden is an interesting contrast to the US because it is a large welfare state economy with high taxes.
 In Sweden, immigrants are characterized by low wages and high levels of unemployment.
-Using a forward-looking model that takes into account the effects of both current immigrants and the future generations to which they give rise, the study found a US$20,000 net cost per immigrant to Sweden .
-This contrasts dramatically with the forward-looking generational result for the US mentioned above, which was a US$80,000 net benefit.
+Using a forward-looking model that takes into account the effects of both current immigrants and the future generations to which they give rise, the study found a $20,000 net cost per immigrant.
+This contrasts dramatically with the forward-looking generational result for the US mentioned above, which was a $80,000 net benefit.

 Limitations and gaps